What to Bring

 What should I pack for my Wheaton Connection visit?

 Students staying overnight in a residence hall will need a sleeping bag, pillow, towel, toiletries, and an alarm clock.
 We suggest bringing several layers of comfortable clothing, walking shoes, and an umbrella.
-You may also want to bring spending money for the bookstore.
+You may also want to bring spending money for the bookstore and dinner Thursday night.
 Weather can vary, so it is recommended that you check the weather prior to Connection as well.

 When will there be tours of campus?